 Ryan G Nazar '07, MD, CIME, EMHA, CLSSBB | B.A.
 Psychology

 Medical Director at eRounds, LLC, Performance Excellence Executive Consultant at Norton Healthcare, Certified Independent Medical Examiner at Commonwealth IME, LLC, PhD Candidate & Research Assistant at University of Louisville

-Ryan graduated Summa Cum Laude from Eckerd College in 2009, with bachelor's degrees of high distinction in Psychology and minors in Biology and Chemistry.
-While at Eckerd, Ryan was a part of the Pre-Health club and was involved in Tampa Bay Watch and interned at Moffitt Cancer Center.
+Ryan graduated Summa Cum Laude from Eckerd College in 2007, with a Bachelor's degree of high distinction in Psychology and minors in Biology and Chemistry.
+While at Eckerd, Ryan was a part of the Pre-Health club, involved in Tampa Bay Watch, and interned at Moffitt Cancer Center.